Wolfram (film): Production

+Development

 Wolfram was written by Steven McGregor and David Tranter, and produced by Greer Simpkin and David Jowsey of Bunya Productions, along with co-producer Drew Bailey.
 Thornton served as director and cinematographer, while frequent collaborator Nick Meyers edited the film.

-It is a sequel to Thornton's 2017 film Sweet Country, set four years afterwards, and features some of the same characters.
-Its genre is mixed: drama / First Nations history / Australian Western.
+It is a sequel to Thornton's 2017 film Sweet Country, set four years later, and features some of the same characters.
+Its genre is mixed: drama / history / Australian Western.
 The story is based on some of writer Tranter's Alyawarra family history, told from the perspective of the women and children.
 Thornton's great-grandmother and her daughters also worked at Hatches Creek.
-Arrernte Traditional Owners, led by elder Theresa Ellis, worked as First Nations consultants.
+Arrernte Traditional Owners, led by elder Theresa Alice, worked as First Nations consultants.